 A Century Across the Pacific

-Roy E. Disney & Leslie DeMeuse
+Produced by Roy E. Disney & Leslie DeMeuse

 This historical documentary video of the Transpacific Yacht Race traces one of the world's most prestigious sailing events in harmony with the evolution of America's 50th state.
 From its conception by a Hawaiian king in the 19th century through 40 races leading into the new millennium, it features the men, women and even children who challenged 2,225 nautical miles of the Pacific under sail.